 Dave M. Burnett, Ph.D., RRT

-Having worked clinically as a registered respiratory therapist, Dave Burnett, Ph.D., RRT, has more than 25 years of experience in hospital, physician office, and rehabilitative settings.
+Having worked clinically as a registered respiratory therapist, Dave Burnett, Ph.D., RRT, has more than 25 years of experience in hospital, physician office and rehabilitative settings.
 An associate professor, Burnett joined the school's faculty in 2012 and served as department chair during 2013-2023.

 Education and Training

 - Other, Respiratory Therapy , Johnson County Community College, Overland Park, Kansas

 - BA, Health Care Management , Ottawa University , Ottawa, Kansas

 - MS, Exercise Science (Kinesiology) , University of Central Missouri , Warrensburg, Missouri

 - PhD, Rehabilitation Sciences , University of Kansas Medical Center